kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Key Takeaway

-You don't need to code to use MCP.
+You don't need to code to use MCP
-You only need to know what context means, why it matters, and when to share it.
+You only need to know what context means, why it matters, and when to share it
 Understanding that distinction is power

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.